-myearsley@balescollege.co.uk
+office@balescollege.co.uk

-Mrs Poonam Sachdeva is the Deputy Safeguarding Lead
+Mr John Corcut is the Deputy Safeguarding Lead

 Tel.
-020 8969 5899 psachdeva@balescollege.co.uk

-The Designated Safeguarding Lead (DSL) and the Deputy DSL meet at least weekly but usually communicate daily - to discuss any individual cases and concerns.
+020 8969 5899 jcorcut@balescollege.co.uk The Designated Safeguarding Lead (DSL) and the Deputy DSL meet at least weekly but usually communicate daily - to discuss any individual cases and concerns.
 The DSL is the first point of contact for all staff; he keeps the central file and registers of categories of pupils.
-The DSL and Deputy DSL communicate with the LADO and Children's Services locally, with whom they are able to build up strong contacts; the DSL and Director of Safeguarding (Dr Ben Moore) always meet to discuss any contact like this.
+The DSL and Deputy DSL communicate with the LADO and Children's Services locally, with whom they are able to build up strong contacts; the DSL (Mrs Sachdeva) always meet to discuss any contact like this.
 Both may handle any communication with the Police.